shaps80/Abracadabra/README.md

 ## Updates
 _(Sunday 20th Feb 2015)_

-* Events controller is not yet implemented -- in progress
+* <del>Events controller is not yet implemented</del> -- __DONE__
 * Settings controller is not yet implemented -- in progress
-* When you provide a group/name this entry will be persisted across launches and the policy is a default only.
+* <del>When you provide a group/name this entry will be persisted across launches and the policy is a default only.
 So if you change the policy across runs or allow runtime configuration, then the value might not be what you see in code.
-This feature is not yet working correctly -- in progress
+This feature is not yet working correctly</del> -- __DONE__
 * <del>TouchID is not yet implemented</del> -- __DONE__
 * Abracadabra currently launches in the current orientation but doesn't support orientation changes while its being presented yet -- in progress